michel-kraemer/citeproc-java/README.md

 Docear is released under the GPLv2 but its code
 [may also be reused](http://www.docear.org/software/licence/) in projects licensed under Apache License 2.0.
-The mapping is released here under the Apache License 2.0 by permission of Joaran Beel, Docear.
+The mapping is released here under the Apache License 2.0 by permission of Joeran Beel, Docear.

 License
 -------